Locations:

 Additional Common Questions

-Crouzon syndrome and Apert syndrome are both craniosynostosis syndromes caused by a mutated FGFR2 gene.
+Crouzon syndrome and Apert syndrome are both craniosynostosis syndromes caused by a variant in the FGFR2 gene.
 Apert syndrome is similar but more severe.
-With Apert syndrome, your baby has the craniofacial characteristics of Crouzon syndrome.
-In addition, they may have fused or webbed fingers and toes.
-They may have short fingers and broad thumbs and big toes.
-Intellectual disability is also more common in Apert syndrome.
+With Apert syndrome, your baby has the craniofacial characteristics of Crouzon syndrome, but they also have fused or webbed fingers and toes.
+They may also have short fingers, broad thumbs and big toes.
+Intellectual disability is more common in Apert syndrome.

 Advertisement